huyhieupham/3D-Face-Recognition/README.md

 ## 10. COMPACT Database Biometric Dataset of Face Images Acquired in Uncontrolled Indoor Environment

-**Original paper**: M. Włodarczyk, D. Kacperski, W. Sankowski, K. Grabowski, "COMPACT: Biometric Dataset of Face Images Acquired in Uncontrolled Indoor Enviroment", 2017
+**Original paper**: Włodarczyk, Michał, et al. "COMPACT: Biometric Dataset of Face Images Acquired in Uncontrolled Indoor Environment."
+Computer Science, Vol. 20.1, 2018.

 **Description**: The COMPACT dataset was collected in an indoor laboratory environment.
 It aims at fostering the development of biometric recognition systems that work indoors and in unconstrained conditions.
 Number of subjects:	108.
 Number of registration images:	12312.

-**Year of release**: 2017
+**Year of release**: 2018

 **Download URL:** http://biometrics.dmcs.pl/en/databases/compact